openwdl/wdl/versions/1.1/SPEC.md

 Some functions are polymorphic, which means that they are actually multiple functions with the same name but different signatures.
 Such functions are defined with generic types (e.g. `X`, `Y`) instead of concrete types (e.g. `File` or `String`), and the bounds of each type parameter is specified in the function description.

-Functions that are new in this version of the specification are denoted by ✨, and deprecated functions are de
+Functions that are new in this version of the specification are denoted by ✨, and deprecated functions are denoted by 🗑.

 ## Int floor(Float), Int ceil(Float) and Int round(Float)